Despite digital media’s distinct advantages, marketers have never found lead generation particularly an easy job.

 6. Offer Free Demo Through An Augmented Reality App

-When it comes to online free trials, SaaS companies have a considerable advantage over tangible goods companies.
+Regarding online free trials, SaaS companies have a considerable advantage over tangible goods companies.
 But thanks to technology, you can now offer online demos through an augmented reality app.

-Do you recall the Pokémon game that nearly drove people crazy?
+Do you recall the Pokemon game that nearly drove people crazy?
 That, in a nutshell, is augmented reality.

 AR embeds computer-generated content into your real-time images.
 By operating the AR app, your prospect can decide whether the product results would suit them.